Compamint/jetcoin/readme.md

-# JetCoin Network powered by Compamint Platform Kit
+# JetCoin Network powered by Tokify Platform Kit

 **jetcoin** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).